jessicawyz/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **View -stats Command**, Currently the total fee owing by students can precision more than 2 decimal points
+2. **view -stats Command**, Currently the total fee owing by students can precision more than 2 decimal points
 3. **When inputting long names above 220 characters**, the Id number of the students will be blocked even after the work around ontop[in add command](#adding-a-student-add)
 --------------------------------------------------------------------------------------------------------------------
 ## Command summary